-The goal of cPCA* is to project the feature vectors $\x_t$ onto vectors $\v$ to maximize the ratio of $\v^\top\C_{(+)}\v$ and $\v^\top\C_{(-)}\v$, which corresponds to the generalized eigenvalue problem \eqref{eq:gev} with $\bxi_t:=\delta_t\x_t$ and $\B_t:=(1-\delta_t)\x_t\x_t^\top$.
+The goal of cPCA* is to project the feature vectors $\x_t$ onto vectors $\v$ to maximize the ratio of $\v^\top\C_{(+)}\v$ and $\v^\top\C_{(-)}\v$, which corresponds to the symmetric generalized eigenvalue problem of the form \eqref{eq:gen_ev} with $\bxi_t:=\delta_t\x_t$ and $\B_t:=(1-\delta_t)\x_t\x_t^\top$.
 When the positive samples are measurements of signal + noise and the negative samples are measurements of nosie, the problem is closely related to linear discriminant analysis \citep{mclachlan2005discriminant} and joint decorrelation methods \citep{de2014joint}.
 Substituting into Algorithm~\ref{alg:online} results in an online algorithm that maps onto a single-layer NN with multi-compartmental neurons and local non-Hebbian learning rules, Figure \ref{fig:nns} (far right).

 At each time step $t$, the NN receives inputs $\x_t$ and $\delta_t$.
 The inputs $\x_t$ are projected onto the feedforward weights $\W$ to generate dendritic currents $\bfc_t=\W\x_t$.
 The neural dynamics and synaptic updates for positive and negative samples are given by

 The scalar $\delta_t$ is naturally interpreted as indicated the presence or absences of a neuromodulator that gates the output $\z_t$ of the NN.
 Assuming the dendritic currents $\bfc_t$ and neural outputs $\z_t$ are represented in the postsynaptic neurons and $\delta_t$ is globally available, the synaptic updates are local and non-Hebbian.
 In both cases, the lateral synapses $-\M$ are updated according to Algorithm \ref{alg:online} with $\bzeta_t=\z_t$.